Vacation Safely with Your Dog

 - At home, prop open the door to the crate and begin tossing treats inside it, one at a time, encouraging your dog to go inside for the treats.

 - After a few days, your dog should be eager to dash in and get the treat.
 Then begin feeding your dog in the crate.

 - Set his food bowl in the back of the crate.
 Keep the door open and let your dog go in and out as he wishes while eating.
 After several days of this routine, close the door after he’s gone in to eat.
 When he’s done eating, open the door and let him out.

-After several days of eating in the crate, your dog should be comfortable with it, so begin confining him for short periods of time.
-He can also begin spending the night in his crate; just set it in your bedroom so he can be close enough to hear and smell you.
+After several days of eating in the crate, your dog should be comfortable with it; begin confining him for short periods.
+He can also start spending the night in his crate; just set it in your bedroom so he can be close enough to hear and smell you.